Sections of the Legal Department

 (Deed Restriction Hotline: 832.393.6333)

 Interfaces directly with neighborhood associations and citizens in order to prosecute nuisances and violations that negatively affect the preservation and protection of neighborhoods and the general quality of life in the community.
 Responsible for crime-based nuisance abatement, deed restriction enforcement, dangerous buildings abatement, T.A.B.C. protests, and the title work to support these activities.

 (OIG Hotline: 832.394.5100)

 Mayor’s Executive Order 1-39, revised 3/1/2011, authorizes the Office of the Inspector General, a section of the Office of the City Attorney, to investigate allegations of employee misconduct.
-Employee misconduct, within the scope of the order is an act, intentionally committed by a City employee, relating directly or indirectly to the employee’s employment with the City, and violating a state or federal law, a City Ordinance, an Executive Order, and Administrative Procedure, or a Mayor’s Policy.
-The Inspector General and members of that office, all of whom are not employed by HPD, will serve as confidential ombudsmen to assist citizens in filing of complaints of misconduct against police officers.
+Employee misconduct, within the scope of the order is an act, intentionally committed by a City employee, relating directly or indirectly to the employee’s employment with the City, and violating a state or federal law, a City Ordinance, an Executive Order, an Administrative Procedure, or a Mayor’s Policy.
+The Inspector General and members of that office are not employed by HPD and will serve as confidential ombudsmen to assist citizens in filing of complaints of misconduct against police officers.